GSNCodes/Instance_Segmentation_Mask_RCNN/README.md

 I'll be using the Mask R-CNN architecture to perform instance segmentation on images, video and live web-cam feed.
 The Mask R-CNN architecture is an extension of the Faster R-CNN architecture.
 It uses ResNet101 as backbone(It also supports ResNet50).

+You can find more details about the working and functionality of the code from my article given [here](https://towardsdatascience.com/image-segmentation-using-mask-r-cnn-8067560ed773).

 <img src ='my_images/test_image_1.jpg' width = 200> <img src ='my_images/result_1.png' width = 200>

 ## Arguments